jirisitera/remotekeyboard/README.md

 # Remote Keyboard

-A simple app that can connect to an MQTT broker and receive keyboard inputs from MQTT messages.
+A combination of an Arduino and ESP board that can connect to an MQTT broker and receive keyboard inputs from MQTT messages.